 Market risk is the risk that the fair value or future cash flows of financial instruments will fluctuate due to changes in market variables such as interest rates, foreign exchange rates and equity prices.
 The maximum risk resulting from financial instruments equals their fair value.
-The objective of market risk management is to manage and control market risk exposures within acceptable parameters while optimizing the return.
+The objective of market risk management is to manage and control the market risk exposures within acceptable parameters while optimizing the return.
+The fund is only exposed to equity price risk.